 Traditional Arts Workshops: Tule, Hemp, Basket Making, Rattles, Hand Drum Making, Ceremonial Wear, Flute Making, Carving, Traditional paints, Syilx style beading, Porcupine Quill work, Syilx storytelling & Performance protocols, Traditional Syilx uses and protocols of Arts Materials, Nsyilxcn Arts Transliteration.

 Our media arts programming consists of video-taping and audio taping of the remaining elder fluent speakers to preserve, with their full prior informed consent, content shared with their communities and to be catalogued, transcribed and translated and housed at OIERS En'owkin Centre for access in education, cultural revitalization.
 Those recorded stories are community specific and include special terminology and archival information for heritage and historical preservation.
 Our cultural organization acts as a repository for communities to access far into the future.
 The collection of stories, narratives, oral knowledge and historical accounts will be transferred and catalogued for member's access and use in perpetuity.

 For More information on Arts & Cultural Projects Contact:

 Tracey Kim Bonneau - Manager of Arts Culture & Adult Higher Learning

 Phone: (250) 493-7181 Ext.
 208

-We gratefully acknowledge project funds from First People's Cultural Council, Telus and Fortis BC
+We gratefully acknowledge project funds from the Government of Canada, First People's Cultural Council, Telus and Fortis BC